 You may give your personal details to the Company directly, such as on an application or registration form or via our website, or we may collect them from another source such as a jobs board.
 The Company must have a legal basis for processing your personal data.
 For the purposes of providing you with work-finding services and/or information relating to roles relevant to you we will only use your personal data in accordance with the terms of the following statement.

-Contact you will receive from the Company could include phone calls, texts, emails, and you may receive job alerts from our website if you have registered for this previously.
+Contact you will receive from the Company could include phone calls, texts, emails, about jobs you apply for, and other jobs that may also be suitable for you.
+You may receive job alerts from our website if you have registered for this previously.

 Collection and use of personal data.